“Perioperative nurses are patient advocates who are committed to providing safe patient care following current guidelines and best practices.”

 The perioperative RN fellowship program at the Mayo Clinic College of Medicine and Science is a comprehensive 30-week training course designed for registered nurses looking to venture into the operating room setting.
 The program kicks off with a week of hospital induction, followed by three weeks of theoretical and simulation-based learning to familiarize nurses with the operating room environment.
 The ensuing three weeks involve one-on-one guidance from a preceptor to further acquaint nurses with surgical procedures and standards.

-Next, nurses will complete a 15-week rotation across various specialty services like general surgery, vascular, neurology, cardiac, urology, GYN, and robotics.
-The program encompasses instruction on state-of-the-art, specialized machines like lasers, and electrosurgical and laparoscopic equipment, and introduces basic scrub principles.
+Next, nurses will complete a 15-week rotation across various specialty services, including general surgery, vascular, neurology, cardiology, urology, GYN, and robotics.
+The program encompasses instruction on state-of-the-art, specialized machines like lasers and electrosurgical and laparoscopic equipment, and introduces basic scrub principles.
 All admitted students receive a full scholarship and a stipend to participate in this program.

 University of Pittsburgh Medical Center

-The University of Pittsburgh Medical Center offers a perioperative nursing fellowship program designed to provide comprehensive training in the recommended practices of the Association of Operating Room Nurses (AORN).
+The University of Pittsburgh Medical Center offers a perioperative nursing fellowship program that provides comprehensive training in the Association of Operating Room Nurses (AORN) recommended practices.
 The program’s primary goal is to prepare students to practice safely and confidently as members of a fast-paced perioperative team.
 Throughout the fellowship, participants will gain clinical experience and participate in ongoing educational opportunities to enhance OR skills and didactic knowledge.

 To further support professional development, the program includes courses and workshops approved for continuing education credit.
 Participants will also receive ongoing support from staff development instructors, who will monitor progress and provide guidance.
 Students will work in various settings, including laparoscopy, transplant, gynecology, neurology, podiatry, and more.